Providing students with the critical learning skills they need during the summer months.

 Upon completion of the program, parents will be offered a parent-teacher conference to discuss student growth as well as teacher recommendations and accommodations for the coming school years.

-Parents interested in the program can click here for more information and can fill out a screener via the apply button below.
+Parents interested in the program can fill out an inquiry below.
 Eligible students will receive in-depth pre-testing as well as post-testing to evaluate their progress.